 In order to minimize water loss and maximize water reuse, Asim and Nidhi’s Fluid Robotics maps the underground pipeline infrastructure, and evaluates its operational efficiency as well as structural health.
 Fluid Robotics also digitizes the data collected through mapping, which is used to detect structural defects and other issues later.
 Fluid Robotics’ mapping system comes with sensors which help measure the flow of sewage into water bodies.

 Asim Bhalerao and Nidhi Jain have also worked on Maharashtra State Irrigation Department’s crop pattern and water requirement analysis project in Satara district of the state.
-They created AI models for crop patter analysis and water source identification, which facilitated the mapping and digitization of 100,000 acres of farm data in a very short time.
+They created AI models for crop pattern analysis and water source identification, which facilitated the mapping and digitization of 100,000 acres of farm data in a very short time.

 Asim and Nidhi’s Fluid Robotics has also prevented nearly 6000 hours of manual scavenging in India.
 Though legally banned in 1993, manual scavenging of blocked drains is still prevalent in the country.
 Since January 2017, one person has died every week while cleaning septic tanks in India.